 Get a value from an array without dereferencing.
 In other words, if the value corresponding to the given key is of type IndirectObject, the indirect reference will not be resolved.

 - index Key to look up in the dictionary. - decrypt If False, instances of DecryptedObjectProxy will be returned as-is.
 If True, they will be decrypted.
 Default True.

-- stream An output stream. - encryption\key Key to encrypt the object with.
+- stream An output stream.

+- container_ref Local encryption key.

+- handler Security handler